Search by Keyword

 American Releases

-Although the song is considered by most to be an obscure Beatles track, it actually appears on two different million selling albums.
-The first appearance is on the Vee-Jay album “Introducing…The Beatles” which was the first American album release for the band on January 10th, 1964.
-It appears on both versions of the album, which means that no matter when they may have purchased the US Billboard #2 hit album in 1964, all 1.3 million buyers received the song “Baby It’s You.”
+Although "Baby It's You" is considered by most to be an obscure Beatles track, it actually appears on two different million selling albums.
+The first appearance is on Vee-Jay's LP “Introducing…The Beatles” which was the first US album release for the group on January 10th, 1964.
+It appears on both versions of the album, which means that no matter when they may have bought the American Billboard #2 hit album in 1964, all 1.3 million buyers received the song “Baby It’s You.”

-On October 12th, Vee-Jay re-released the album again as “Songs, Pictures And Stories Of The Fabulous Beatles,” which managed to reach #63 on the US Billboard album chart.
-Between these two releases, another 420,000 record buyers now had a copy of the song “Baby It’s You,” unless, that is, they mistakenly purchased the same album twice (as many had).
+On October 12th, Vee-Jay re-released that same album once again as “Songs, Pictures And Stories Of The Fabulous Beatles,” which managed to actually reach #63 on the US Billboard album chart.
+Combining these two October releases, another 420,000 record buyers now had a copy of “Baby It’s You,” unless, that is, they mistakenly purchased the same album twice (as many had).

-Capitol Records now takes the ball as they release the album “The Early Beatles” on March 22nd, 1965.
-The album, which features “Baby It’s You,” fails to reach the Top 40 (peaking at #43 on the Billboard album chart) but sells a respectable 500,000 copies.
-Not bad for an album that, for all intents and purposes, had been released three times previously.
-Incidentally, mono copies of this album contained a "Type B" mix of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate mono mixes of these songs created by George Martin appearing on the above mentioned Vee-Jay releases.
-"The Early Beatles" first appeared on compact disc on January 21st, 2014, which contained both the legitimate mono and stereo mixes on one disc.
+Capitol Records now takes the ball as they release their album “The Early Beatles” on March 22nd, 1965.
+This LP, which features “Baby It’s You,” fails to reach the Top 40 (peaking at #43 on the Billboard album chart) but reported quite respectable sales of 500,000 copies.
+Not bad at all for an album that, for all intents and purposes, had been released in the US three times previously.
+Incidentally, mono copies of this LP contains "Type B" mixes of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate mono mixes of these songs created by George Martin appearing on the above mentioned Vee-Jay releases.
+"The Early Beatles" first appeared on CD on January 21st, 2014, this containing both the original mono and stereo mixes on one disc.

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Early Beatles" were released in this portable format, "Baby It's You" being on one of these.
-"Playtapes" are highly collectable today.
+Sometime during 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
+These tape cartridges did not have the capability of including entire LPs, so two four-song versions of "The Early Beatles" were released in this portable format, "Baby It's You" being on one of these.
+"Playtapes" are very hard to find today and are highly collectable.

 The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Baby It's You" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album was only available for a short time and is quite collectible today.
+This album included "Baby It's You" and was created utilizing new half-speed mastering technology from the original master tape on loan from EMI.
+This version of the album was only available for a short time and has become hard to find today.

-Great enough, in fact, that the ‘powers that be’ arranged for the song to be issued as the focal point of an EP released in the US on March 23rd, 1995.
+It was great enough, in fact, that the "powers that be" arranged for the song to be issued as the focal point of an EP released in the US on March 23rd, 1995.
 The EP was titled “Baby It’s You,” which contained the same version of the song that was on the “Live At The BBC” album.
-The other three tracks were “I’ll Follow The Sun,” “Devil In Her Heart” and “Boys.”
-These other tracks were also recorded by The Beatles for the BBC in the early '60s but were not on the "Live At The BBC" album.
-The EP made it onto the Billboard Hot 100, peaking at #67.
-(In Britain, it actually made it into the Top 10, peaking at #7.)
+The other three EP tracks were “I’ll Follow The Sun,” “Devil In Her Heart” and “Boys,” these also recorded for the BBC in the early '60s but not included on the "Live At The BBC" album.
+This EP peaked at #67 on the US Billboard Hot 100 (reaching #7 in the UK).

-On September 9th, 2009, the box set “The Beatles In Mono” also contained the song but in a revitalized, remastered state.
+On September 9th, 2009, the CD box set “The Beatles In Mono” also contained the song but in a revitalized, remastered state.
+The vinyl edition of this set was first released on September 9th, 2014.

 Live Performances

-The Beatles’ recording of this song indicates that they were well acquainted with playing it in their 'stage act.'
-They certainly had it down to a tee, which is understandable since the song hit the Top Ten in America as far back as February 1962.
-It can easily be estimated that they very well could have started performing the song live, with Pete Best on drums, as far back as March of 1962 during their steady gigs at the Cavern Club as well as the long hours of their three visits to Hamburg throughout the year.
+The Beatles’ choosing this song indicates that they were well acquainted with performing it live.
+They certainly had it down to a tee, which is understandable since the song hit the Top Ten in America as far back as February of 1962.
+It can confidently be concluded that the group started incorporating the song "Baby It's You" in their "stage act," with Pete Best as their drummer, as far back as March, 1962 during their steady gigs at The Cavern Club as well as their long hours of performing during their three residencies in Hamburg that year.

-It continued to be performed throughout 1963 as well, as it was part of the set list during their week-long stint at the Winter Gardens at Margate, Kent from July 8th through 13th, as well as their six night residency at the Gaumont Cinema in Bornemouth, Hants, from August 19th through 24th.
-The last known performances of the song were at the Odeon Cinema in Southport during a six night residency between August 26th and 31st, 1963.
-It was then officially dropped from their set list with the release of the British album “With The Beatles.”
+It continued to be performed throughout 1963 as well, as it was part of the set list during their week-long stint at the Winter Gardens at Margate, Kent from July 8th through 13th, along with their six night residency (August 19th through 24th) at The Gaumont Cinema in Bornemouth, Hants.
+Their last known performances of the song were at The Odeon Cinema in Southport during a six night residency between August 26th and 31st, 1963.
+It was then officially dropped from their set list with the release of their British LP “With The Beatles.”
 That being the case, The Beatles were never to perform the song on American shores.

-Interestingly, a music video was officially released by Apple in 1994 to help promote the above mentioned "Baby It's You" EP, this consisting of still photographs and rare film footage of them in 1963.
-This promo video was eventually included on the 2015 "Beatles 1+" DVD Blu-ray release.
+Interestingly, a music video was officially released through Apple in 1994 to help promote the above mentioned "Baby It's You" EP, this consisting of still photographs and rare film footage of them in 1963.
+This video was later included in the 2015 "Beatles 1+" DVD Blu-ray release.

 Conclusion

 With all of this in the mix, The Beatles nailed it.
-Confident lead vocals, effortless attention to detail, and spot-on harmonies led to a perfect execution of an excellently written song.
+Confident lead vocals, great attention to detail, and spot-on harmonies led to a perfect execution of an excellently written song.

 Credit must be given to Burt Bacharach, Mack David and Barney Williams (aka Luther Dixon) for writing a song that sounds great no matter who performs it, be it The Beatles, The Shirelles, Smith, Nick Lowe / Elvis Costello or The Carpenters.
 Any way you slice it, a great song is a great song.